U.S. Government Publications at the University of Wisconsin-Madison : Home

 Robinson Map Library: The Arthur H. Robinson Map Library provides access to cartographic government publications, including materials from the U.S. Geographic Survey.

 The UW-Madison is part of the Federal Depository Library Program (FDLP), and has been a depository library since the mid 1800's.
-This program, administered by the U.S. Government Printing Office, provides free federal government publications to depository libraries in exchange for the library's commitment to make the publications available to the public at no fee.
+This program, administered by the U.S. Government Publishing Office, provides free federal government publications to depository libraries in exchange for the library's commitment to make the publications available to the public at no fee.

 The UW-Madison is a regional federal depository library.
 A regional depository library receives and keeps all depository titles, and serves as a resource for other federal depository libraries in its state.
 Because of its regional depository status, nearly all depository titles can be found somewhere on the UW-Madison campus.
 Milwaukee Public Library is also a regional depository library.
 (MPL's federal government documents site).